89: Francis Lightfoot Lee

 Ever wondered about the people who signed the documents that founded America?
 Every other week, we rank the Founding Fathers of the United States, from Andrew Adams to George Wythe.
 Join us as we cover these Imperfect Men.
 Hosted on Acast.
 See acast.com/privacy for more information.

-Cody Reynolds & Stephen Alexander hosts Imperfect Men, a history show with 92 episodes published.
+Unknown Host hosts Imperfect Men, a comedy show with 98 episodes published.

 On this episode, Cody and Steve talk about John Lansing, the Leonidas of the Revolution (and yes, we mean the 300 Leonidas, not the actual Leonidas).
 Sources · Mayo, Lawrence Shaw.
 John Langdon of New Hampshire.
 Port Was